Mardi Gras Indians: Racism

 An Egungun ceremony in Benin.
-The suits of Mardi Gras Indians have influences from West African ceremonial costumes.
+The suits of Mardi Gras Indians have influenced West African ceremonial costumes.

 The cultural performances of Mardi Gras Indians are rooted in the history of racial discrimination in New Orleans.
 Free and enslaved Black people were banned from attending Mardi Gras by white New Orleans carnival krewes.
-Instead, African American communities celebrated Mardi Gras by incorporating West African rhythms, drumming, dance, and masking traditions into their own festivities, and masked as Indians to tell stories of enslaved people escaping slavery and finding refuge in Native American communities.
+Instead, African American communities celebrated Mardi Gras by incorporating Native American and Black diasporic rhythms, drumming, dance, and masking traditions into their own festivities, and masked as Indians to tell stories of enslaved people escaping slavery and finding refuge in Native American communities.
 Masking allowed Black Americans to celebrate their African heritage under a more acceptable guise as "Indians", while showing solidarity with, and paying tribute to, Native American ancestors and allies.
 (Note: Scholar Karen Williams says: "Masking Indian allows the African-American to 'safely' call attention to his likeness to the Indian, at the same time veiling from the dominant white culture what he is actually doing - flamboyantly expressing his African ancestry".
 Ann Dupont says: "The Indian masking tradition is used by the black working-class males of the tribes to metaphorically express the 'exotically marginalized' position of the Native American Indian and the African American by using mediums of expression deeply rooted in African heritage.")

 Mardi Gras Indians have continued to experience marginalization and police brutality into the 21st century.
 In response, the Mardi Gras Indian Council formed in 1985 to facilitate better coordination between the 32 tribes and their members.